SamReeve96/InternetOfThings/README.md

 Repository for IoT Courseworks One and Two

 ## Coursework
-Scripts for a "Smart" IoT enabled record player Achivied using MQTT or TCP methods
+Scripts for a "Smart" IoT enabled record player achieved using either MQTT or TCP methods

 ## Portfolio
 Will be uploaded soon!
 Containing evidence of weekly lab worksheets completion